ametrick-system/EntexExpress/exp01/readme.md

 # Experiment 1

+Saved 16000 total examples with label key label to input/ 0    9945
+1    6055

 ## Summary
 **Research Question:** How well can DNABERT2 predict whether a protein-coding gene is broadly expressed (i.e., active in many tissues) based solely on its promoter sequence?